 Located in the Arabika Massif in the western part of Abkhazia, Krubera is the deepest cave on Earth.
 This massive cave extends up to 13.5 kilometers (8.5 miles) and is 2,197 meters (7,200 feet) deep.
 It’s the only cave on Earth deeper than 2,000 meters.
 Interestingly, the geology community was (for some reason) largely ignoring this cave for years.
 It wasn’t until 2012 that the researchers actually reached the point of 2,197 meters.
 In order to fully explore this cave, you would need scuba diving gear, as the cave has a deep, mostly-vertical system and a lot of tunnels in the cave are under water.

-Hear the almost-extinct Svan language and listen to polyphonic vocal songs
+Listen to polyphonic vocal songs

 Svans are an ethnic subgroup of Georgians, who inhabit the northwest of Georgia.
 Svans were traditionally known as gatekeepers of mountain passes and in this part of the country, a traditional, authentic way of life is preserved.
 Villages in this part of the country are scattered across the hills and a lot of households are encircled with a protective wall.
 The region has a turbulent history and that’s why this system is still in place and a lot of Svans still practice blood revenge.